Deep Thoughts from a Shallow Mind

 Deep Thoughts from a Shallow Mind is the second studio album by American country music artist Doug Supernaw.
-It was released on September 13, 1994, by BNA Records and it produced the singles "What'll You Do About Me", "You Never Even Called Me by My Name" (a cover of the David Allan Coe song), and "State Fair".
+It was released on September 13, 1994, by BNA Records and it produced the singles "What'll You Do About Me", You Never Even Call Me by My Name (a cover of the Steve Goodman-John Prine song), and "State Fair".
 "What'll You Do About Me" was previously a #76 single in 1984 for Steve Earle, and a #74 single in 1992 for The Forester Sisters.

 Alanna Nash of Entertainment Weekly gave the album a C+ rating, saying that it lacked the sense of humor of Supernaw's debut.